SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                   </p>

                   <p>
-                    Failing that, maybe you would be happy with force installing Store updates at the end of OSD using this tidbit <a href="https://www.reddit.com/r/PowerShell/comments/94ikpc/any_way_to_update_windows_store_apps_via/" target="_blank" rel="noreferrer noopener">I found on Reddit</a>:
+                    Failing that, maybe you would be happy with force installing Store updates at the end of OSD using this tidbit [I found on Reddit](https://www.reddit.com/r/PowerShell/comments/94ikpc/any_way_to_update_windows_store_apps_via/):
                   </p>

                   <div class="wp-block-codemirror-blocks-code-block code-block">